-Despite numerous challenges, during the pandemic Interfaith Glasgow has found new ways of working, engaged new audiences, and made valuable international links, enabling us to deliver events which have placed local challenges within their global context.
+Despite numerous challenges, during the pandemic Interfaith Glasgow found new ways of working, engaged new audiences, and made valuable international links, enabling us to deliver events placing local challenges within their global context.
 At the same time, it has been a privilege to support isolated refugees and those at the coalface of poverty-relief.
-We are tremendously grateful to all the funders and donors who have made this possible.
-See below for more detail on what we’ve been up to since the start of the pandemic.
+We are tremendously grateful to all the funders and donors who made this possible.
+See below for more detail on what we got up to during the height of the pandemic.

 Overcoming Digital Poverty

 Prior to March 2020 all our events and activities were in-person, hence the overall challenge was to find a way of overcoming social distancing and to continue facilitating meaningful engagement between diverse communities online.
 This challenge was greatest with respect to our Weekend Club initiative, which involves working with an interfaith team of volunteers to deliver monthly events for refugees which help them build social connections and get to know Glasgow better.
 Many of our Weekend Club participants were asylum seekers without access to free WiFi, broadband, or suitable devices; yet those same people were now more isolated than ever as a result of the pandemic.